-Better governance for health and development - Health in All Policies Training
+Better governance for health and development – Health in All Policies training, tools and technical assistance

 While many public policies contribute to health and health equity, improving population health is not the sole purpose of societies and their governments.
 A lack of policy coherence across government can result in one part of government supporting the implementation of national strategies (e.g. on malnutrition, or noncommunicable diseases) or international treaties (e.g. the WHO Framework Convention on Tobacco Control), while other parts of the government promote trade, industrial development and initiatives that can be harmful to health and well-being.